Stark Fear

-Stark Fear is a 1962 low-budget American film directed by Ned Hochman.
+Stark Fear is a 1962 low-budget American film directed by Ned Hockman.
 Filmed almost entirely in Oklahoma, the drama was meant to tell a strong psychological story involving rivalry and hatred.

 Plot

 Gerald (Jerry) Winslow is an Oklahoma oil company developer, who procures leases for drilling new oil wells.
 His income depends on the leases he obtains for his employer, and lately he hasn't been earning enough to pay all the bills, so his wife, Ellen, goes to work as a secretary for Cliff Kane, a drilling developer working at a different oil company.
 On Jerry's birthday Ellen comes home with a cake, a phonograph album, and she's wearing a new black lace bra that she believes will please her husband.

 Jerry becomes romantic, until he glimpses the black lace bra, then he calls Ellen a tramp, and accuses her of wearing the lace bra for her boss Cliff.
 He forces her to call up Cliff and quit her job, then once again calls her a tramp for disrespecting him by getting a job instead of allowing him to support her.
 Jerry says he's divorcing Ellen, and leaves.

 Jerry's boss, Mr. Nedwin, comes to see Ellen, and tells her Jerry took four weeks off work without notice, and she needs to get him back to work or he will be fired.
 Ellen believes it is her fault for upsetting Jerry, and she goes to see her friend Ruth, a case worker, for help in finding her husband so he doesn't lose his job.
 Ruth obtains the name and address of Liz, one of Jerry's friends.

 Ellen goes to see Liz and learns that, while Jerry told her he was from Pennsylvania, he was from Quehada, Oklahoma, and his boyhood friend was Harvey Sugget.
 Liz warns her not to go near Harvey, but Ellen says she must find her husband.

 In Quehada Ellen meets Harvey's wife Zelda, who says her husband is always running after other women, and one day she'll catch him with someone else and kill him.
 Ellen finds Harvey, who tells her to meet him at a cemetery that evening.
 He takes her to the grave of Jerry's mother, who was another Ellen.
 Harvey says Jerry's mother was a hellion who treated her son cruelly.
 Jerry left his hometown after her death, but every week someone puts fresh flowers on the mother's grave.
 He then rapes Ellen in front of Jerry's mother’s grave.
 Jerry is shown watching the attack.